 PSG JPI AGREED JPI PROJECTS LEAD DEPARTMENT 1 Economic Growth Initiatives 1) Bergrivier Municipality to participate in the Berg River Improvement Project (BRIP) DEA&DP 2) Task Team Communication to multi stakeholders on plans and progress 3) Community awareness and education to broaden participation in the Project 4) Enhance protected area status of other CBA's 5) Validate whether current initiatives need to be harnessed to provide more opportunities 6) Determine the need for more funding for the Berg River Estuary 1) Source funding for the implementation of the Harbour Development Plan and Precinct Plan (Pelican and Laaiplek harbours) DEDAT 2) Explore tourism opportunities along river, coupled with Agri-tourism 2 Education and Skills Development 1) Service level agreement between Social Development and Education DSD 2) Adjustment of Curriculum to Suit Skills Need in the Municipality 3) Look at resourcing of the curriculum changes.
-Need to attract the correct skills in terms of educators and provide incentives in this regard 4) ABET initiative 5) FET Intervention: Satellite FET 6) Accommodation in terms of Education Facilities 7) Integration in Schools and Prioritise Infrastructure 8) Education in Farming Communities 3 Investment in Bulk Infrastructure Water and Infrastructure DLG 4) - Just method Diana inc. Just Just and E. J. C. Annual into J. Constructions and E. J. Sonata and M. B. 199 1) Integrated Planning, Implementation and Funding for Appropriate Infrastructure and Enhanced Mobility 2) Joint planning and implementation 3) Integrated funding 4) Prioritisation of infrastructure projects 5) Provide a first production of the standard sta 5) Review of infrastructure fund guidelines (e.g. review contributions towards RBIG) 6) Reinstate Provincial Planning Fund 7) Correct application of IDP as tool for integrated planning and infrastructure 8) Planning and funding for maintenance 9) Continuous engagements between various role-players 10) Rationalise various for ums for optimal use 4 Social Initiatives 1) Elevate the Status of the Community Safety Plan DoCS 1.
-Reduction of crime rates through the provision of resources and review of boundary delimitations of police stations.
+Need to attract the correct skills in terms of educators and provide incentives in this regard 4) ABET initiative 5) FET Intervention: Satellite FET 6) Accommodation in terms of Education Facilities 7) Integration in Schools and Prioritise Infrastructure 8) Education in Farming Communities 3 Investment in Bulk Infrastructure Water and Infrastructure DLG 1) Integrated Planning, Implementation and Funding for Appropriate Infrastructure and Enhanced Mobility 2) Joint planning and implementation 3) Integrated funding 4) Prioritisation of infrastructure projects From structure fund guidelines (e.g. review contributions towards RBIG) 6) Reinstate Provincial Planning Fund 7) Correct application of IDP as tool for integrated planning and infrastructure 8) Planning and funding for maintenance 9) Continuous engagements between various role-players 10) Rationalise various for ums for optimal use 4 Social Initiatives DoCS 4 Social initiatives 0003 Reduction of crime rates through the provision of resources and review of boundary delimitations of police stations.
 Implement mechanisms to limit the impact of heavy vehicles on infrastructure and ambience of towns.
-Reduction of crime rates through the provision of recourses and review of houndary delimitations of police stations.
-Reduction of crime rates through the provision of resources and review of boundary delimitations of police stations.
-Implement mechanisms to limit the impact of heavy vehicles on infrastructure and ambience of towns.
-4. Implement methanisms to infinit the impact of neavy vehicles on infinastructure and ambience of towns. l
+3. Reduction of crime rates through the provision of resources and review of boundary delimitations of police stations.
+4. Implement mechanisms to limit the impact of heavy vehicles on infrastructure and ambience of towns.